4th Reconnaissance Squadron: Expeditionary operations

 In January 2005, the squadron was converted to provisional status as the 4th Expeditionary Reconnaissance Flight and assigned to Air Combat Command to activate or inactivate as needed for operations.
 It was immediately activated at Balad Air Base, Iraq and flew missions with the Beechcraft RC-12D Guardrail in the Iraq War for six months before inactivating.

 It was activated as the 4th Expeditionary Reconnaissance Squadron in June 2009 at Kandahar Air Base, Afghanistan.
 In November 2009, it moved to Bagram Airfield, Afghanistan to operate the Beechcraft MC-12W Liberty with crews deployed from other locations.
 Along with the 361st Expeditionary Reconnaissance Squadron, it was one of two MC-12 squadrons comprising Project Liberty.
+(Note: >Everstine mentions a third squadron, the 362d Expeditionary Reconnaissance Squadron, operating in Iraq.)
 Airmen deploying to the squadron came from units flying other types of aircraft and went through flight training at Key Field, Mississippi.

 On 1 October 2014, the squadron inactivated, as its mission was assigned to Joint Task Force Thor and MC-12W operations transferred from the Air Force to the Army.
 The squadron flew over 40,000 combat flights in Afghanistan.
 In its last year of operation it participated in the capture or death of over 2400 enemy combatants, including 375 identified as "high value."

 Return to regular status

 On 21 July 2020, the squadron returned to regular status, dropping the "expeditionary" and becoming the 4th Reconnaissance Squadron.
 Two days later, it was activated with station at Andersen Air Force Base, Guam, where it took over the personnel, mission, and RQ-4 Global Hawks of Detachment 1, 319th Operations Group, which was discontinued.
 The activation ceremony took place, however, at Yokota Air Base, Japan, where the unit was deployed at the time it activated.
 The change in designation also involved the transfer of maintenance of the squadron's RQ-4s to the military.
 Maintenance for Detachment 1 had been performed by civilian contractors.
-The unit deploys each year to bases in Japan during the typhoon season in Guam.
+The unit deployed each year to bases in Japan during the typhoon season in Guam.

+In June 2026, the squadron made its move to Yokota permanent.
+The move was made to provide persistent reconnaissance in a region where challenges to a free and open Indo-Pacific continue to increase.
+The squadron's aircraft made the move in late May.